 7 Activities requiring licensing

-(1) No person may, without a licence issued by the Regulator in accordance with this Act-
+(1) No person may, without the appropriate licence issued by the Regulator in accordance with this Act or unless authorised in terms of a licence condition contemplated in section 14(1)(t)-

-(a) operate any generation, transmission or distribution facility;
+(a) construct or operate any generation facility;

+(b) construct, or manage any transmission power system; or

+(c) construct or operate any distribution power system;

+(d) import any electricity;

-(b) import or export any electricity; or
+(e) export any electricity; or

-(c) be involved in trading.
+(f) engage in system operation.

+(1A) The Minister may, by notice in the Gazette, determine that persons carrying on a specified category of trading require a licence.

+(1B) Subject to subsection (1C), no person may, without a trading licence issued by the Regulator in accordance with this Act, engage in trading that falls within a category which is the subject of a determination in terms of subsection (1A).

+(1C) A person who, at the date that a notice is published in terms of subsection (1A), engages in trading that falls within the affected category may continue to trade until its licence application has been decided, provided that it applies to the Regulator for a trading licence within six months of the publication of that notice.

+(1D) Subject to subsection (1C), the Regulator may, at its own instance or following an investigation of a complaint-

+(a) determine whether any person is engaged in an activity requiring a licence in terms of subsection (1) or (1A) without that person holding a licence in respect of that activity; and

+(b) direct any person engaged in an activity requiring a licence in terms of subsection (1) or (1A) who is not in possession of the necessary licence, to cease such activity.

 (2) Notwithstanding subsection (1), a person involved in an activity specified in Schedule II need not apply for or hold a licence issued by the Regulator.

-(3) (a) Nothing in this Act precludes a potential licensee from discussing the contemplated operation of generation, transmission and distribution facilities, the import or export of electricity, trading, or any other activity relating thereto, prior to filing a licence application with the Regulator.
+(3) (a) Nothing in this Act precludes a potential licensee from discussing the contemplated construction or operation of generation, transmission and distribution facilities, the import or export of electricity, trading, or any other activity relating thereto, prior to filing a licence application with the Regulator.

 (b) The Regulator must furnish an applicant contemplated in paragraph (a) with all information necessary to facilitate the filing of an application for a licence.